-Former Colliers International chairman Bill McHarg has spoken in depth for the first time about his split from the company he founded 35 years ago, and what it felt like to take on a political battle with John Howard
+Former Colliers International chairman Bill McHarg has spoken in depth for the first time about his split from the company he helped create 35 years ago, and what it felt like to take on a political battle with John Howard.

-In the next episode of the ABC’s Australian Story, Mr McHarg says his high-profile crusade against the former prime minister led to “a lot of discomfort” within the company he helped create.
+In the next episode of the ABC’s Australian Story, the broker said his high-profile crusade against the former prime minister led to “a lot of discomfort” within the company.

-He also admits he can see how his climate-change message “might not find favour” with some property industry clients.
+The executive also admits he can see how his climate-change message “might not find favour” with some clients.

-Mr McHarg spent almost $200,000 of his own money on full-page ads in The Sydney Morning Herald and The Daily Telegraph in the weeks before the election, urging Bennelong residents to vote “Planet First, Howard Last”.
+Mr McHarg spent almost $200,000 of personal funds on full-page ads in The Sydney Morning Herald and The Daily Telegraph before the election urging Bennelong residents to vote “Planet First, Howard Last”.

-His ads depicted a cartoon of Mr Howard playing a fiddle with the words, “For 11 years, Mr Howard has fiddled.
+Associated imagery depicted a cartoon of the politician playing a violin with the words, “For 11 years, Mr Howard has fiddled.
 Now Australia burns.”

-The war was fuelled at a Business Council of Australia meeting more than a year earlier, when Mr Howard said he did not agree with Mr McHarg’s “starry-eyed view of the Stern report (on climate change)” after Mr McHarg questioned Mr Howard’s long-term view of climate change.
+The pair disagreed in a Q&A at a Business Council of Australia meeting more than a year earlier, Mr Howard eventually claiming Mr McHarg had a “starry-eyed view of the Stern report (on climate change)”.